 Here I am right about this time last year.
-Just a girl who had not clue what I was doing.
+Just a girl who had no clue what I was doing.

-I was just learning as I went.
-Over the past year, I have learned so much!
+I was learning on the job.
+Over the past year I have learned so much!
 Am I an expert??
 Umm NOOOO!
 Far from it, but I do believe I can share with you a few tips that I used to help you get started with your own booth.
 Maybe you are on the fence about staring your own booth or you just began this fun journey.
 Hopefully, you can take a tip or two and use it for your own space!

-I believe the first step in having a successful booth is having a neutral paint color.
+The first step in having a successful booth is having a neutral paint color.
 I went with good ole WHITE!
-This color is called Dove White by SW.
+This color is called White Dove by Benjamin Moore.
 I have a large booth at (No. 38 Vintage Marketplace) and a small booth at (112 Antique Mall) and the white looks great in both!
 Having a white background serves three purposes: it makes your space look larger, it brightens it up, and it makes your items pop.

 Besides having a neutral wall color, I also believe good lighting is important.
 Get creative with your lighting.
 Give it a fun touch.
 I chose this antique chandelier because it matched the look that I was going for and it had lots of lights on it so it would brighten up my booth even more.
 In my smaller booth, I went with this ladder chandelier that I created out of a ladder and vintage lamp shades.
 It also creates lots of light while giving my booth a farmhouse touch.

 Give yourself a name.
 After you have a name, put a sign in your booth so people will know where to find you.
-It’s easier for someone to find you with a name instead of a description.
+It’s easier for someone to find you with a name instead of a description especially in the antique world.
 Some antique malls or stores have hundreds of booths so you want people to know where to go to find you.
 I made my sign with barn wood that I had lying around and some letters from Hobby Lobby.
 Since I have two booths at different locations, I tried to make my signs look similar and again, it went with my style and farmhouse theme I was trying to create.